taduriv/portfolio/README.md

 # Data Analyst
 #### Technical Skills: Python, SQL, PowerBi, Machine Learning, EXCEL, MACROS, Apache Air FLow, DAX, Natural Language processing, Reinforcement Learning
+> Behind every great decision is a story told by data.
+> As a data analyst, I use numbers to reveal truths, inspire innovation, and drive impact.
+> With passion, curiosity, and skills in SQL, Python, and analytics, I transform complexity into clear insights and turn ideas into reality.

 ## Education
 - M.Sc, Data Science with Computational Intelligence | Coventry University (_May 2025_)	| NQF Level 7